Dev-next-gen/polymarket-copytrading-bot-rust-sport-crypto/README.md

-# The Fastest PolyMarket Trading Bot in Rust
+# The Fastest PolyMarket CopyTrading Bot in Rust